Oxford–Bicester line: Current services

 Chiltern Railways reopened the line between the new Oxford Parkway station and Bicester on 26 October 2015.
 The timetable for December 2015 to May 2016 has two trains per hour between Oxford Parkway and London Marylebone, all of which stop at Bicester Village but only a few at Islip.
 The fastest trains are scheduled to take just under an hour for the whole journey.
 Services along the full lengths of the line from Oxford started on 11 December 2016.
 (The service received its ceremonial opening on the following day.)
 Chiltern Railways originally proposed that the journey from Oxford to London Marylebone would take 66 minutes.

 Future

-In addition to allowing new services between Oxford and London via the Chiltern route, the Evergreen 3 project formed the first phase of the "East West Rail" project that is to see a new 100 mph service linking Oxford with Milton Keynes, Bedford and possibly also Cambridge.
+In addition to allowing new services between Oxford and London via the Chiltern route, the Evergreen 3 project formed the first phase of the "East West Rail" project that is to see a new 100 mph service linking Oxford with Milton Keynes, Bedford and Cambridge.
 The western section of this route, between Oxford and Bedford, was approved by the Government in November 2011.
-In his budget of November 2017, the chancellor, Philip Hammond, allocated further funding to open the western section by 2024 via a new company, the East West Railway Company, which was established in December 2017.